Warwick Wright specialises in representing private landowners confronted with losing their land or a part of their land because of public works.

 The Act is designed to protect your rights as the land owner.
 Your property rights are very important.

-We can help you receive the fullest compensation under the law.
-Compensation is available for the full value of the land, disturbance, damage, business loss and relocation.
-Legal fees are recoverable under the Public Works Act.
+He can help you receive the fullest compensation under the law.
 You are entitled to full monetary compensation from the acquiring authority to ensure you are left in the same position as before the acquisition.

-Warwick Wright as Principal of the firm has extensive experience in providing advice and guiding clients through this difficult process from start to finish.
+Warwick Wright as Principal of Rainey Collins Wright has extensive experience in providing advice and guiding clients through this difficult process from start to finish.

-Contact Warwick today on 09 379 5828 for a free preliminary discussion on any issues concerning the compulsory acquisition of your land or the Public Works Act, and how he is able to help.
+Call Warwick today on 09 379 5828 for a free preliminary discussion on any issues concerning the compulsory acquisition of your land or the Public Works Act – he is more than happy to help.

 Frequently Asked Questions